Equipping leaders with the capacity to manage labour relations in the sector effectively

 During the workshop, participants will learn the role of managers, union representatives, Human Resources and PSEA in the grievance/arbitration process and the technical aspects of grievance handling, such as identifying, preparing for, and participating in grievance discussions.

-If you are interested in customized training, please get in touch with us by email at learning@psea.bc.ca
+If you are interested in customized training, please get in touch with Janet Amos, Director of Learning and Development, by email at janet@psea.bc.ca.